 spring lamb, vegetable platter, mint sauce and chianti gravy

 It’s a relatively simple recipe, with seared & roasted lamb, and a big bowl of pots ‘n’ veg boiled up.
 But it’s a great way to multi-task without actually too much effort, and the result is dis-proportionately good.
-If you’re at all skitterish about whether you can manage the 30 minute thing or not, give this one a whirl as it’s not too busy (I should point out that Jamie did a fondue in with his full recipe but that was simply microwaved chocolate).
+If you’re at all skittish about whether you can manage the 30 minute thing or not, give this one a whirl as it’s not too busy (I should point out that Jamie did a fondue in with his full recipe but that was simply microwaved chocolate and chopped fruit).
 Well worth a go.

 For the lamb:

 - 4 lamb chops

 - 1 teaspoon Dijon mustard

 - White wine vinegar

 - 300 g cherry tomatoes on the vine

 - 2 sprigs fresh rosemary